iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/project.md

     [Volumes Collection][]

 ## Project Volume [/project/{project_id}/volume/{volume_id}]
-The Instances attached to the Project.
+The endpoint to add or remove a Volume from a Project.

 + Parameters
     + project_id (required, number, '1') ...
 Number `id` of the Project.